eclectic-coding/rails_default_template/README.md

 git clone git@github.com:eclectic-coding/rails_default_template.git
 ```
 **Create a new application:**

 There are a few prerequisites:
-- Template is setup to use Postgresql
+- Template is set up to use Postgresql
 - Since it uses RSpec, you need to use the `-T` to not install testing
 - To use the template you need to use the `-m` switch followed by the path to the `template.rb`